 - make satisfactory progress or meet any candidature requirements; or

-- comply with any other condition imposed by their Head of School or Research Degrees Committee, or Chairperson acting on behalf of the committee; and
+- comply with any other condition imposed by their Head of enrolling unit or Research Degrees Committee, or Chairperson acting on behalf of the committee; and

-(b) the principal supervisor and the Head of School or Head of School delegate have ensured and demonstrated that the student has been:
+(b) the principal supervisor and the Head of enrolling unit or Head of School delegate have ensured and demonstrated that the student has been: